Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/output/lamp.rst

 ======

 Surface
-   Not an actual surface, but the final output of a :doc:`Lamp </render/cycles/lamps>` Object
+   Not an actual surface, but the final output of a :doc:`Lamp </render/cycles/lamps>` Object.

 Properties